dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### String Representations

 Many objects have an at least somewhat human-readable `string` representation.
-In quick-and-dirty programs, a function returning GC allocated `string` representations suffices.
+In many standalone programs, a function returning GC-allocated `string` representations suffices.
 In libraries, however, one strives for more generality.
 The usual way to give the context first-class control over how the `string` representation is handled is replacing the return value by a sink.
-A sink is an [output range](https://dlang.org/library/std/range/primitives/is_output_range.html) that the individual characters are fed into.
+A sink is an [output range](https://dlang.org/library/std/range/primitives/is_output_range.html) that the sub-strings are put into.
 The context controls the sink.

 A typical `toString` as part of an aggregate type uses a templated `toString`